-All documents MUST be submitted electronically to RFGA.RuralHospStab7@dch.ga.gov and MUST BE RECEIVED by 3:00 PM, Monday, May 2, 2022.
+All documents MUST be submitted electronically to RFGA.DualTrackFY25@dch.ga.gov and MUST BE RECEIVED by 11:59PM, Wednesday, January 8, 2025.
+Please do not include the names of DCH staff or the names from other organizations on the e-mail with the submittal of an application.
+If so, the application will be considered as disqualified.
 If the application is incomplete or non-responsive to submission requirements, it will not be considered for the review process.
 The Applicant will be notified by e-mail if the application did not meet submission requirements.